1. Home

 Ambulatory Pharmacy

 An ambulatory care pharmacist provides healthcare services to patients transitioning from the hospital to home or another care facility.
 These pharmacists typically interact with patients in an outpatient setting to help manage conditions such as diabetes, high blood pressure, and high cholesterol.
-What separates an ambulatory clinical pharmacist from a traditional community retail staff pharmacist is that these pharmacists work directly with the patients and the corresponding healthcare team in the ambulatory setting.
+What separates an ambulatory clinical pharmacist from a traditional community retail staff pharmacist is that these pharmacists work directly with the patients and the healthcare team in the ambulatory setting.

 As I mentioned, ambulatory care is traditionally practiced as an outpatient at a hospital or other healthcare center.
 With the rise of telehealth, these pharmacists can work remotely and log in to patient health records remotely/securely.
-They can also provide patient care similar to a clinical pharmacist working physically in a clinic.
+They can also provide patient care like a clinical pharmacist working physically in a clinic.
 They can work with patients via telephone or video chat.

 For new graduates, a postgraduate year one residency is usually required to practice in this setting, but pharmacists looking to transition can search for different opportunities.